-For the last three years I have been one of the owners at Addax Exploration LLC.
-Addax is a exploration company and we are always looking for opportunities no matter where they are.
+Anyway, for the last three years, I have been one of the owners at Addax Exploration LLC.
+Addax is an exploration company and we are always looking for opportunities no matter where they are.
 We are actively drilling and developing prospects in several areas at present.
 Before that, I was on retainer with Cobra Oil and Gas Corp (17 years).
-At Cobra, I worked extensively in developing and evaluating prospects in Texas, Oklahoma, New Mexico, Mississippi, Louisiana and Alabama.
-It seems like a lifetime ago but I worked 4 years for Don Fish, right there in Tuscaloosa, when I was going to School.
+At Cobra, I worked extensively in developing and evaluating prospects in Texas, Oklahoma, New Mexico, Mississippi, Louisiana, and Alabama.
+It seems like a lifetime ago but I worked 4 years for Don Fish, right there in Tuscaloosa, when I was going to school.
 On the personal side, I am divorced and raising my two sons on my own.
 They are great boys ages 6 and 8 and they sure keep me busy between soccer and football.
 The older one is quite the Go-Kart Racer too.
 He finished in second place nationally in his division of the national winged outlaw kart association.
-The younger one is just now entering kindergarden and thinks he is quite the mudlogger.
+The younger one is just now entering kindergarten and thinks he is quite the mudlogger.
 He just loves to go out on location and look at samples in the microscope.
-He ussually manages to get to them before myself or the mudlogger and I am never quite sure how.
+He usually manages to get to them before myself or the mudlogger and I am never quite sure how.
 Somehow, I think I am in trouble with him.

 Thanks for putting up the site and if anyone wants to drop me a line I would love to hear from you.

-Started my own private environmental / geological consulting firm in February of 1997 (Summit, Inc.).
-Had the honor of watching it grow and then selling it to a competitor and going back to work for them (E. Roberts Alley and Associates).
+I started my own private environmental/geological consulting firm in February of 1997 (Summit, Inc.).
+I had the honor of watching it grow and then selling it to a competitor and going back to work for them (E. Roberts Alley and Associates).
 I enjoy the private sector of compliance consulting.
-There is something new everyday.
-Have been married since 2000 and have two wonderful girls.
+There is something new every day.
+I have been married since 2000 and have two wonderful girls.

 After finishing graduate school I took a job as an Environmental Geologist with Southern Company in Birmingham.
 I still get to have a lot of contact with the Geology Department.
 My company is actually funding research the department is conducting on new remediation technologies.